ejsnews/manifeste-souverainete-technologique/README_EN.md

+---
+layout: default
+lang: en
+author: eric_jacob
+title: "A Plea for Technological Sovereignty and Resilience"
+---

 # A Plea for Technological Sovereignty and Resilience  [(French version - FR)](README.md)

 ### Towards a national ecosystem of energy, health, and agricultural autonomy